 Rick Donnelly debuted a new Troyer Race Cars Pinto-bodied modified and dominated Victory Lane by winning 10 of the 14 features held – a winning percentage over 70%.
 His dream season also included victories in the Blast Off 100, another 100 lapper on 4th of July weekend, and a clean sweep of the Grand Slam Series (75, 100 & 125 laps) which included the Thompson 300 qualifier.
 He won the points title by more than 125 over Bob Potter.
 Potter won the Waterford 200 and held the point lead into July.
 Joe Tiezzi won the Memorial Day 100 and John Rosati won the Fall Stinger 100.

-2-time feature winner Ed Yerrington Jr, won the Street Stock title by a mere 2 points over Scott Piorier.
-The highlight of Yerrington's season was a win in the Firecracker 100 – a special open competition event held for the stock division on 4th of July weekend and was worth 4x the amount of points of a normal 20 lap event.
-It remains the longest Street Stock race in Speedbowl history, although it has been equalled on a few occasions.
-It was also the second straight year Piorier finished less than 10 points behind the eventual champion.
+2-time feature winner Ed Yerrington Jr, won the Street Stock title by a mere 2 points over Scott Poirier.
+Yerrington’s father was a longtime competitor in the region and was currently the GM of Stafford Speedway.
+The highlight of Yerrington’s season was a win in the Firecracker 100 – a special open competition event held for the stock division on 4th of July weekend and was worth 4x the amount of points of a normal 20 lap event.
+It remains the longest Street Stock race in Speedbowl history, although it has been equaled on a few occasions.
+It was also the second straight year Poirier finished less than 10 points behind the eventual champion.
 1977 Champion Bob Faiella led the division with 4 feature wins.

 The only touring division event was a 25 lap NEMA event won by Bobby White in June.
 Their second event in September was cancelled due to rain.
-Their were 10 rain outs during the season – including 4 straight weekends that wiped out the entire schedule for the month of August.
+Their were 10 rain outs during the season – including 3 straight weekends in the month of August.